Ontology Object Properties are Data Model Associative Entities – not Relationships

 On the right side, the graph depicts the Legal Entity Identifier and National Securities Identifying Number as examples.

 The static transformation into relationships results in a cobweb.
 The diagrams only show two concepts that can be registered – there are a dozen more in the range of registers.
-In the absence of qualified restrictions, the blind transformation into relationships requires the permutation, all parent entities relate to all child entities.
+Without qualified restrictions, the blind transformation into relationships requires permutation, as all parent entities relate to all child entities.

 A side-by-side view of the correct and erroneous modeling of Registration Authorities and Objects,